mediachain/oldchain-client/docs/translation.md

 }
 ```

-There are two special keys indicate to the writer that the containing objects
+There are two special keys that indicate to the writer that the containing objects
 need special processing.
 Dictionaries tagged with `__mediachain_object__`
 will be submitted to the transactor network, and they will be replaced by
 a multihash link in the containing object.